labgem/microscope-user-doc/docs/content/compgenomics/macsyfinder.rst

 The components of the systems are searched by sequence similarity using Hidden Markov model (HMM) protein profiles.
 The assignment of hits to a given system is decided based on compliance with the content and organization of the system model.

-Learn more about MacSyFinder `here <https://research.pasteur.fr/fr/software/macsyfinder-macsyview/>`_.
+Learn more about MacSyFinder `here <https://macsyfinder.readthedocs.io/en/latest/>`_.

 ..
 Don't use MacSyFinder as the name of the link since that would make a duplicate with the label.

 **Reference:**

-`Abby SS, et al. 2014.
-MacSyFinder: a program to mine genomes for molecular systems with an application to CRISPR-Cas systems, PLoS ONE 2014;9(10):e110726 ; [PMID 25330359] <http://www.ncbi.nlm.nih.gov/pubmed/25330359>`_
+`Néron, Bertrand; Denise, Rémi; Coluzzi, Charles; Touchon, Marie; Rocha, Eduardo P.C.; Abby, Sophie S. MacSyFinder v2: Improved modelling and search engine to identify molecular systems in genomes.
+Peer Community Journal, Volume 3 (2023), article no. e28. <https://doi.org/10.24072/pcjournal.250>`_

 What type of macromolecular systems can be detected?